 Let’s look at the other end of the spectrum.
 How much additional risk is there in a longer term bond with the same yield?
 First, you would have to find the same yield on a AA or higher rated muni in the current market.
 To obtain a yield above 2.50% in Arizona on a AA rated revenue or higher quality bond, an investor must either buy premium coupon bonds maturing 20 years or longer, or buy 3% coupon bonds near par that will mature in 15 years.
 Here are examples from recent new issues:

 In the current market, this requires buying significantly longer maturity bonds that have almost twice the duration characteristics (and potentially interest rate risk / downside potential) of AZTYX.
-If market yields of individual bonds were to climb back to the levels that we saw eight months ago, the three bonds above would experience price declines of 10%-15%.
-Because of its much broader maturity and bond structure composition, the Net Asset Value (NAV) of Aquila Tax Free Trust of Arizona is only 5.8% above the recent low of $10.28 reached last November.
+If market yields of individual bonds were to climb back to the levels that we saw eight months ago, the three bonds above would be expected to experience price declines of 10%-15%.
+Because of its much broader maturity and bond structure composition, the Net Asset Value (NAV) of Aquila Tax Free Trust of Arizona’s A Share, as of 8/15/19, was only 5.8% above the low of $10.28, last reached on November 7, 2018.

 Apples to Apples

 These examples demonstrate both the importance and challenge of making an “apples to apples” comparison when evaluating the opportunities among individual municipal bonds vs. a municipal bond mutual fund.
 Another way to look at this is that it isn’t an opportunity if everyone sees it.
 Finding value is rarely a straightforward or obvious exercise.
 However, the sudden downdraft of municipal bond market yields the past 8 months has shined a bright light on the value proposition that genuinely diversified and thoughtfully managed mutual fund portfolios can deliver.